aeon0/d4lf/README.md

 ### Uniques

 Uniques are defined by the top-level key `Uniques`.
 It contains a list of parameters that you want to filter for.
-If no Unique filter is provided, all unique items will be kept.
+If no Unique filter is provided, uniques will be handled according to the handle_uniques configuration.
+All mythics are marked as favorite regardless of any filter or configuration.

-Uniques can be filtered similar to [Affixes](#Affixes) but due to their nature of fixed effects, you only have to specify the thresholds that you want to apply.
+Uniques can be filtered in two ways.
+First the aspect and affix for a specific unique can be filtered directly.
+This is how imported profiles are configured.
+If only aspect filtering is applied, then all other uniques will be handled according to the handle_uniques property.
+For aspect filtering, since uniques all have a predefined affix, you'll only need to specify the threshold that you want to apply (see examples below).

+Additionally, you can filter all uniques based on a generic property like their item power or if they have greater affixes.
+Once a "global" filter like this is applied then all uniques will have a filter that now applies to them and handle_uniques will be ignored.

+In vision mode, uniques show as <filename>.<aspect>.
+For example myuniques.yaml with fists_of_fate aspect defined would show as myuniques.fists_of_fate.
+The label for the filename can be configured at the aspect level using the profileAlias flag (see examples).

 <details><summary>Config Examples</summary>